Extension Guide¶

 └─ pyproject.toml

-Configure your build backend to include the bub_skills/ directory in the package data.
+Configure your build backend to include the skills/ directory in the package data.
 For example, with pdm-backend:

-At runtime, Bub discovers builtin skills from <site-packages>/bub_skills, so packaged skills in that location are loaded automatically.
+At runtime, Bub discovers builtin skills from <site-packages>/skills, so packaged skills in that location are loaded automatically.

 These skills use normal precedence rules and can still be overridden by workspace (.agents/skills) or user (~/.agents/skills) skills.